 3. Don’t Put Your Children in a Poor Position

 Another thing that you should avoid doing is putting your children in a poor position.
-The main reason why this could happen is when you want to resolve your divorce quickly and without a lot of trouble.
+This could happen is when you want to resolve your divorce quickly and rush through decisions.

 4. Co-Parenting After Divorce is Not Easy